saalfeldlab/n5-google-cloud/README.md

 # N5 Google Cloud
 N5 library implementation using Google Cloud Storage backend.

-## Implementation specifics
+### Implementation specifics
 * N5 containers are represented by buckets.
 * An `attributes.json` with an empty map is always created for any group.
-It is used to reliably check group existence as Google Cloud Storage does not have traditional folders.
+It is used to reliably check group existence as Google Cloud Storage does not have conventional directories.

-## OAuth 2.0
+### OAuth 2.0
 This [test](https://github.com/saalfeldlab/n5-google-cloud/blob/master/src/test/java/org/janelia/saalfeldlab/n5/googlecloud/N5GoogleCloudStorageOAuth2Test.java) uses OAuth 2.0 authentication to run unit tests using actual Google Cloud Storage backend.
 It is excluded from the test run configuration by default and requires a few steps to set up:
 1. Create a project in the [Google Cloud console](https://console.cloud.google.com).
 1. Go to [APIs & services](https://console.cloud.google.com/apis/credentials) and choose *Create credentials* → *OAuth client ID*.